Larusso/LarussoSTD/readme.md

 ## License

-AFNetworking is available under the MIT license.
+LarussoSTD is available under the MIT license.
 See the LICENSE file for more info.